delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 Strength based questions don't have a binary "right or wrong" answer.
 However, do be a decent human being.
 Don't talk badly about other people, don't lie, just be nice.

-Just like every other type of interview you'll need to incldude examples to back up your responses.
+Just like every other type of interview you'll need to incldude examples to back up your responses.#

+Here are some examples of strength based interview quesitons, taken from [here](https://www.prospects.ac.uk/careers-advice/interview-tips/strength-based-interviews).

+* What do you like to do in your spare time?
+* What energises you?
+* How would your close friends describe you?
+* Do you most like starting tasks or finishing them?
+* Do you prefer the big picture or the small details?
+* Describe a successful day.
+What made it successful?
+* What are you good at?
+* What are your weaknesses?
+* What did you enjoy studying at school or university?
+* When did you achieve something you’re really proud of?
+* What do you enjoy doing the least?
+* Do you find there are enough hours in the day to complete your to-do list?
+* What tasks are always left on your to-do list?
+* How do you stay motivated?
+* How do you feel about deadlines?
+* Have you ever done something differently the second time around?
+* Do you think this role will play to your strengths?

 ## Stress Based Interviews

 A stress based interview is designed to make you stressed, to put you under pressure to see how well you do.
+0
 The logic is that the way you respond under stress during the interview is indicative of the way you'll handle similar situations on the job.

 Creating an emotionally chaotic setting puts candidates under psychological stress to see if they will crack, remain calm, or even thrive under pressure.

 Stress interviews can be controversial because they create a sensitive and emotionally charged relationship between the applicant and the hiring manager, and thereby the company.
 Sometimes, even the most successful applicants will turn down an offer on account of the nature of the interview alone.

+Here's some stress based interview questions, taken from [here](https://www.betterteam.com/stress-interview-questions).

+* How do you feel this interview is going?
+* How would you handle undeserved criticism from a superior?
+* How many other jobs are you applying for?
+* What would you do if you saw a colleague stealing supplies or equipment?
+* What did you do when you had a boss you didn’t get along with?
+* What would you do if a colleague took credit for your idea, and got a promotion?
+* Was the stress of your previous job too much for you?
+* What would you do if a colleague admitted to lying on their resume to get the job?
+* What would you do if a customer verbally insulted you in front of co-workers?
+* What would you change about the design of a baseball hat?
+* Why were you fired from your previous job?
+* How successful do you think you've been so far?

 ## Technical Interviews

 ## Structured Interview